ParshwaDand07/Course_Project_2/README.md

 ```

-#### Correlation Analysis and Feature Selection

-In this section, we perform correlation analysis and feature selection on the `hospital_data_final` DataFrame.

 #### Correlation Heatmap

-We start by creating a correlation heatmap to visualize the relationships between the numerical variables in the dataset.
-The heatmap displays correlations between columns, and values are annotated for clarity.
+I created a heatmap to visualize the correlation between different features in the dataset.
+The heatmap is generated using the Seaborn library, and it provides insights into the relationships between variables.

+- `plt.figure(figsize=(20, 15))`: We set the figure size for the heatmap to make it more visually informative.

+- `sns.heatmap(hospital_data_final.corr(), annot=True, cmap='coolwarm', fmt=".2f")`: The heatmap is created by plotting the correlation matrix of the dataset.
+The `annot=True` parameter adds numeric values in each cell, providing the exact correlation coefficients.
+The `cmap` parameter specifies the color map, and `fmt=".2f"` formats the values to display two decimal places.

+By examining the correlation heatmap, we can identify potential relationships and dependencies between features, which can guide feature selection, model building, and further analysis.